thunlp/DocRED/README.md

 ## Codalab
 If you are interested in our dataset, you are welcome to join in the Codalab competition at [DocRED](https://competitions-new.codalab.org/competitions/20147)

+## Important
+Sorry, we have changed the computing method for Ignore  F1.
+The numbers in origin paper and Codalab link will be updated in two days.

 ## Cite
 If you use the dataset or the code, please cite this paper:
 ```